“We’re able to segregate traffic by applications and see where the bottlenecks are. That’s innovative and something we never had before.”

 What good is business growth if your network can’t keep up?

 So HOP Energy’s technical team opted to change network providers.
-Out went the major carrier’s rigid network and in came Masergy with its fully-managed hybrid networking solution.
-The timing of the new implementation—conducted during one of HOP Energy’s busiest seasons—made things tricky.
+Out went the major carrier’s rigid network and in came Masergy with its fullymanaged fully-managed SD-WAN-enabled hybrid networking solution.
+The timing of the new implementation – conducted during one of HOP Energy’s busiest seasons – made things tricky.

 Masergy developed a seamless migration plan that made it possible for HOP Energy to easily switch over to the new network even during its busiest times, without interruption to users.
 “We basically moved a wire from one switch to a Masergy-managed switch.
 And that was that,” Masilamani says.
 Masergy handled all of the other design and configuration details, he notes.